Electric Car Charging

 Finally, maintenance costs are generally a lot lower with electric vehicles.
 This is because an electric motor has less than 20 moving parts, whereas a traditional engine has hundreds, many of which require expensive maintenance over their lifetime.

 As demand for environmentally friendly options increases and technology develops, we will undoubtedly see a rise in the number of alternatively fuelled vehicles on our roads.
 Indeed, it is predicted that EVs will outsell fossil-fuel powered vehicles within two decades as battery prices plunge.
-According to the Society of Motor Manufacturers and Traders, the registration of new cars hit a 12-year high in 2017, and electric vehicles made up a record share of these numbers, with more than 47,000 plug-in cars registered over the course of 2017 in the UK.
+According to the Society of Motor Manufacturers and Traders, 2020 was the best year so far for new registrations of electric cars with batteries and plug-in hybrid vehicles, with their market share up to 10.7%.
+Battery and plug-in hybrid electric cars accounted for more than 1 in 10 registrations.

 Supporting Electric Car Charging Stations

-As of June 2018, there were almost 6,000 electric vehicle charging locations across the UK, offering close to 10,000 charging devices and 16,700 charging connectors.
+As of February 2021, there are almost 14,000 vehicle charging locations across the UK, offering close to 22,000 charging devices and nearly 38,200 charging connectors.
 This number continues to rise at a rapid rate, and is being driven by government schemes aimed at boosting electric vehicle usage.

 Specialists in Charging Point Installation

-As an OLEV-approved installer, Mr. Electric can apply for government grants on behalf of commercial and domestic customers to reduce the costs of installing charging points at homes, workplaces and destinations.
-Mr. Electric achieved accreditation after undertaking OLEV’s robust training and testing process.
+As an OZEV-approved installer, Mr. Electric can apply for government grants on behalf of commercial and domestic customers to reduce the costs of installing charging points at homes, workplaces and destinations.
+Mr. Electric achieved accreditation after undertaking OZEV’s robust training and testing process.

-Working with EO Charging and Rolec EV – two of Europe’s leading designers and manufacturers of electric vehicle charging stations – we deliver a full turnkey service to business and homeowners, including free site survey, design, supply, installation, registration, monitoring, billing, smart control, maintenance and future expansion.
+Working with major manufacturers of electric vehicle charging stations – we deliver a full turnkey service to business and homeowners, including free site survey, design, supply, installation, registration, monitoring, billing, smart control, maintenance and future expansion.

 Call Mr. Electric on 0800 7311 606 today to arrange a free visit from one of our electric car charging experts who will be able to advise on the installation of charging points at your commercial or domestic property.